On the renormalization of contact interactions for the configuration-interaction method in two dimensions: The two-body problem treated in relative coordinates

-An alternative approach to the solution of the two-body problem consists in introducing a properly regularized contact potential to replace the simple Dirac $\delta$-function and then directly solving the Schr\"odinger equation.
-This path was successfully followed by Busch and coworkers \cite{Busch}, whose results we partly recall in this section referencing them as ``exact''.
-Later, Olshanii and Pricoupenko \cite{Olshanii} provided a more general form of the pseudopotential, $V_{\text{pseudo}}$, which should replace the simple Dirac $\delta$-function in $H_{\text{rel}}$,
+A proper solution of the two-body problem consists in introducing a regularized contact potential.
+This path was followed by Busch and coworkers \cite{Busch}, whose results we partly recall in this section.
+Olshanii and Pricoupenko \cite{Olshanii} provided a general form of the pseudopotential, $V_{{\rm pseudo}}$, which should replace the simple Dirac $\delta$-function in $H_{{\rm rel}}$,